The Science Faculty strives to prepare pupils for a life of science understanding, beginning at the start of Year 7.

 We encourage pupils to apply their scientific understanding throughout the school especially in other STEM (Science, Technology, Engineering and Maths) subjects.

-During years 7, 8 and 9 all pupils study science for 7 hours a fortnight, in which they learn about aspects of Biology, Physics & Chemistry through ten “Big Ideas” which are build upon each year.
+During years 7, 8 and 9 all pupils study science for 6 hours a fortnight, in which they learn about aspects of Biology, Physics & Chemistry.
 At KS4, all pupils study science as it is a core subject.
-There are two options, Combined Science (8 hours a fortnight) and Triple Science (13 hours a fortnight).
+There are two options, Combined Science (9 hours a fortnight) and Triple Science (14 hours a fortnight).
 Pupils can also choose to study Health and Social care and Computer Science at Key Stage 4.

 Biology